Fast algorithms for Vizing's theorem on bounded degree graphs: Proof of Theorem

-\begin{Lemma} For all $t_1$, \ldots, $t_i$, we have $\P[T_i \geq t_i|T_1 \geq t_1, \ldots, T_{i-1} \geq t_{i-1}] \leq \frac{2m}{|U_i|}\,\left(\frac{1200\Delta^{15}}{\ell}\right)^{t_i/2}$. \end{Lemma}
+\begin{Lemma} For all $t_1$, \ldots, $t_i \in \N$, we have $\P[T_i > t_i|T_1 > t_1, \ldots, T_{i-1} > t_{i-1}] \leq \frac{2m}{|U_i|}\,\left(\frac{1200\Delta^{15}}{\ell}\right)^{t_i/2}$. \end{Lemma}

 \begin{proof} To analyze the number of iterations of the \textsf{while} loop in the $i$-th call to Algorithm \ref{alg:multi_viz_chain}, we use the definition of input sequences from \S\ref{sec:msva_analysis}.
 Note that an input sequence $I = (f, z, \ell_1, \ldots, \ell_t)$ contains not only the random integers $\ell_1$, \ldots, $\ell_t$, but also the starting edge $f$ and the vertex $z \in f$.
-Since at every iteration of Algorithm~\ref{alg:seq}, the starting edge and vertex are chosen randomly, we have
+Since at every iteration of Algorithm~\ref{alg:seq}, the starting edge and vertex are chosen uniformly at random, we have

 As shown in the proof of Theorem \ref{theo:entropy_compression_dist},

 Furthermore, $T_i$ is independent of $T_1$, \ldots, $T_{i-1}$ given $\phi_i$.
 Therefore,